samueldavidwinter/SQLServerToDataLake/README.md

 2. Loading into DataLake with Datafactory
 a) To a raw 'lake' style layer using the Config file
 b) Establishing the scripts used to create valuable views within SQL Server
-c) To a presenting reational layer with additional flows, influenced by b
+c) To a presenting reational layer with additional flows, influenced by SQL Server views
 4. Running checks and validating data
 5. Displaying a data model in the Silver layer